DWShuo/dwshuo.dev/blog/content/posts/wardrobeOS/index.md

 ## Color coordination and implementation

-For Color and pattern coordination we defer to pre-established seasonal colors and general color theory.
+For color and pattern coordination we defer to pre-established seasonal colors and general color theory.

 The Spring and Summer seasons is often associated with its colorfulness and thus we prefer bright and pastel colors.
 The following are some examples.